waggle-sensor/pywaggle/waggle/plugin/README.md

 ### Complete Reference to Measurements

-Our `add_measurement` example only covered the most common usage.
-For a complete reference of support fields, please see the [section on sensorgrams](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md#sensorgram-operations) in the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md).
+Our example only covered the most common usage of `add_measurement`.
+For a complete reference of supported parameters, please see the [section on sensorgrams](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md#sensorgram-operations) in the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md).

-In addition, `add_measurement` can also be used with prepacked sensorgram data.
+In addition, the `add_measurement` function can be used with prepacked sensorgram data to support interfacing with other systems and sensors.
+For
-For example:
+example:

 ```python
 data = read_sensorgram_bytes_from_external_system()